neutralinojs/gsoc2024/README.md

 ## Submit a new idea

 We have listed down some crucial tasks above for contributing.
-But, feel free to discuss your own ideas with us via Discord or email.
+But, feel free to discuss your own ideas with us via [Discord](https://discord.gg/cybpp4guTJ) or email (`neutralinojs[AT]gmail.com`).
 You can contribute Neutralinojs framework, CLI, client library and templates.

 Thanks for contributing to open-source